Get a Free Song

 Folk-pop, country-pop, Motown, gospel, jazz.
 Pick what fits — or pick 'Surprise me' if you can't decide.
 The style is what makes her play it more than once.

-If you give five real details, the song has a real chance of landing tomorrow morning.
+If you give five real details, the song has a real chance of landing.
 If you give "she means everything to me," the song will sound like every Hallmark card.
 Specific from specific.
 We can't write specific from generic.

 What to actually say when you send it late